adrian154/blog/blogposts/mobspawning.md

 ![debug screen](resources/spawning/debugscreen_sc.png)

-On multiplayer, you may need to use a server-side mod like [Carpet](https://github.com/gnembon/fabric-carpet) to view global mob cap statistics.
+Unfortunately, this line isn't available when playing on a multiplayer server; instead, you'll  need to use a mod like [Carpet](https://github.com/gnembon/fabric-carpet) to view global mob cap statistics.

 </aside>